PeterLuschny/Calendars.jl/docs/src/Calendars.md

 - Copyright of the Julia implementations: Peter Luschny, 2022-01-04.
 Licensed under the MIT license.

 - The picture shows the 'Calendar calculator', owned by Anton Ignaz Joseph Graf von Fugger-Glött, Prince-Provost of Ellwangen, Ostalbkreis, 1765 - Landesmuseum Württemberg, Stuttgart, Germany.
-The picture is in the public domain, CCO 1.0.
+The picture is in the public domain.